 The Framework for Analysis for the Efficient Resolution of Disputes before the Forthcoming European Unified Patent Court drafting team was launched in 2019 and is led by editors Philipp Widera and Tobias Wuttke.
-Earlier drafts of this publication were a focus of dialogue at the WG9&10 Joint Annual Meeting in Philadelphia, Pennsylvania, in March 2019; the WG9&10 Joint Annual Meeting, Online, in November 2020; the WG9&10 Joint Annual Meeting, Online, in November 2021; and the WG9&10 Joint Annual Meeting in Boston, Massachusetts, in June 2022.
+Earlier drafts of this publication were a focus of dialogue at the WG9&10 Joint Annual Meeting in Philadelphia, Pennsylvania, in March 2019; the WG9&10 Joint Annual Meeting, Online, in November 2020; the WG9&10 Joint Annual Meeting, Online, in November 2021; the WG9&10 Joint Annual Meeting in Boston, Massachusetts, in June 2022; and The 2023 Sedona Conference on Global Intellectual Property Litigation, in London, United Kingdom, in January 2023.

 This Framework represents the collective efforts of many individual contributors.
-On behalf of The Sedona Conference, I thank in particular Matthew Powers, the Chair of WG10, who has served as the Editor-in-Chief of this publication.
+On behalf of The Sedona Conference, I thank in particular Matthew Powers, the Chair Emeritus of WG10, who has served as the Editor-in-Chief of this publication.
 I also thank everyone else involved for their time and attention during this extensive drafting and editing process, including: Rainer Beetz, Mikkel Bender, Koen Bijvank, Benjamin Grzimek, Aloys Hüttermann, Vittorio Cerulli Irelli, Martin Levinsohn, Amandine Métier, Tilman Müller-Stoy, Jane Mutimear, Michael Rüberg, Massimo Sterpi, Philipp Widera and Tobias Wuttke.